Natalie Frank, a Ph.D in clinical psychology, specializes in pediatrics, health psychology, and behavioral medicine.

 Take a minute and really think about it.
 See if anything comes to mind that you hadn't really thought about before.
 Did you discover you automatically answered without ever reconsidering if it was entirely true?
-Or perhaps you realized that an answer you believed to be true in childhood doesn't seem entirely accurate at this age?
-Did you possibly come up with anything in regards to the question itself you'd never previously considered?
+Or perhaps you realized that an answer you believed to be true in childhood doesn't seem entirely accurate at this age.
+Did you possibly come up with anything in regards to the question itself that you'd never previously considered?
 But how about the most fundamental question of all: Who gets to define "normal"?

 How Do We Define "Normal Childhood" and Who Defines It?

-The study of childhood is unique in that childhood is one social category we all have experienced albeit differently.
+The study of childhood is unique in that childhood is one social category we all have experienced, albeit differently.
 It is also one of the few social groups that everyone eventually passes out of and looks back at through the lenses of our personal histories.
 This touches on how we have traditionally conducted research on childhood issues.
 Childhood was traditionally studied by examining changes that occurred throughout childhood.
-Specifically, characteristics specific to children, or particular populations of children who changed over time differently from other populations were analyzed.
+Specifically, characteristics specific to children, or particular populations of children who changed over time differently than other populations, were analyzed.

-Yet historically those used to provide the data that was expected to demonstrate this changing world of childhood were adults.
-While we found children worthy of study in order to gain a better understanding of this crucial time in development, we didn't trust them to tell us about it accurately, though they were the ones actually experiencing it first hand.
-Thus, initially large research studies were retrospective—adults were asked to recount experiences from their childhood.
+Yet historically, those used to provide the data that was expected to demonstrate this changing world of childhood were adults.
+While we found children worthy of study in order to gain a better understanding of this crucial time in development, we didn't trust them to tell us about it accurately, though they were the ones actually experiencing it firsthand.
+Thus, large research studies were initially retrospective—adults were asked to recount experiences from their childhood.

 A New Way of Studying Childhood